Last Updated on36 minutes to read

 6% said the best marketing channel depends on the situation, business type, and/or target customers.

-Most effective marketing channel for attracting new customers: SEO wins again
+Best marketing channel for attracting new customers?
+SEO

 We then asked marketers which marketing channels they found most effective for attracting new customers to their existing business, SEO emerged victorious again, with 32% of marketers naming it.
 This speaks to the importance of maintaining your business’ SEO regularly.